-To correct debt & assets: Take the present value of future financing commitments, using the cost of debt as your discount and show as both an asset (lease asset) and debt (lease debt).
+To correct debt & assets:

+Take the present value of future financing commitments, using the cost of debt as your discount and show as both an asset (lease asset) and debt (lease debt).

-Accountant's estimate of the revenues/sales generated by any Start with Revenues transactions made the business during the period.
+Item Explanation Accountant's estimate of the revenues/sales generated by any Start with Revenues transactions made the business during the period.
 Estimated costs that are directly associated with producing the Net out Cost of Goods Sold product/service sold by the company.
-Unit profitability, before covering other indirect costs and financial Gross Profit To get nclude all expenses associated with operations this year, with no Operating Expenses benefits spilling over into future years.
-To get Operating Profit Profitability of business/ operations Net out Financial Expenses Expenses associated with non-equity financing (debt, for instance) Income earned on cash balance and on financial investments (in Add in Financial Income companies and securties) Pretax Profit To get Income to equity investors, prior to taxes Taxes, based upon taxable income.
-(May not equate to cash taxes Net out Taxes To get Net Profit Income to equity investors, after taxes
+Unit profitability, before covering other indirect costs and financial Gross Profit Toget expenses Include all expenses associated with operations this year, with no Operating Expenses benefits spilling over into future years.
+To get Operating Profit Profitability of business/ operations Net out Financial Expenses Expenses associated with non-equity financing (debt, for instance) Income earned on cash balance and on financial investments (in Financial Income Add in companies and securties) Pretax Profit To get Income to equity investors, prior to taxes Taxes, based upon taxable income.
+(May not equate to cash taxes Taxes Net out Net Profit Income to equity investors, after taxes To get